 - The SOM (System Operation and Maintenance) case number used in the EH tracking database is also used as the User ID for the Septics 201 DIY Homeowner Inspection Program.
 If there is more than one it will be labeled as multiple.
 Generally, there is only more than one SOM case number when there is more than one septic system on a property.

-- This text summary will include a link to the Online Permit System by selecting the "More information" link where additional permit details can be found as noted on the Septic Permit Information Available Online web page.
+- This text summary will include a link to the Online Permit System by selecting the "Link to Permits" link where additional permit details can be found as noted on the Septic Permit Information Available Online web page.
 A link to the Assessors property information can also be found there.

-- It will indicate the Required Inspection Frequency in months (generally dependent on septic system type, see the Summary of Septic System Inspection Requirements page for more details).
+- The Required Inspection Frequency in months (generally dependent on septic system type, see the Summary of Septic System Inspection Requirements page for more details).

-- And type of septic system as shown on the example.
+- The type of septic system will also be listed as shown on the example.
 If there is more than one septic system type on the parcel it will be labeled as multiple.